-When more than half of Americans receive health coverage through their employer, it is natural to be lost when thinking about health insurance after full-time employment.
+When more than half of Americans receive health coverage through their employer, it’s natural to be lost when thinking about health insurance after full-time employment.
 In 2017, 56% of Americans had employer-based insurance for some or all of the calendar year.
 What’s a person looking at early retirement, or even just switching to part-time, supposed to do for health insurance?
 I’ll explain how we analyzed our own early retirement health insurance options.

 If you do not qualify for a government-sponsored plan—you’re welcome to the final 16% who get to figure it out themselves.1 This is the slice of the pie that I get to enjoy.
 I will share what I’ve discovered about health insurance and the jump to part-time work as someone on the path to early retirement.

-Being prepared for medical expenses and planning ahead is part of FIRE.
+Being prepared for medical expenses should be part of your early retirement plan.
 Yet, without doing a direct plan comparison, and factoring potential deductions, it may be hard to choose the best course of action.

 This is a lingering question that you might get asked with deciding to move towards early retirement.
 It is a big question, especially if you have ongoing health issues that need to be managed.

 When I sat down with my boss to say I wanted to take the new PRN position, which would let me transition from full-time to part-time work, the first question they asked me was: “what will you do for health insurance?”.
 At the moment, I was so excited to have this opportunity to step down, that I did not even consider all the research I would need to do to answer that daunting question.

 No Longer Qualified as a Dependent for Insurance

 During pharmacy school, I was on my parents’ health insurance until the end of my 23rd year.
 I was living on my own and no longer considered a dependent.
 My mom warned me that individual insurance would be expensive and to take advantage of their plan before the end of the year.